GoogleChrome/web.dev/src/site/content/en/blog/excalidraw-and-fugu/index.md

 in Excalidraw, in the end, we decided to go for a more traditional approach based on measuring pointer movement and page visibility.

-{% Img src="image/8WbTDNrhLsU0El80frMBGE4eMCD3/SudM7tqa3ZooUJYx7aBB.png", alt="Screenshot of the Idle Detection feedback filed at https://github.com/WICG/idle-detection/issues/36.", width="800", height="685" %}
+{% Img src="image/8WbTDNrhLsU0El80frMBGE4eMCD3/SudM7tqa3ZooUJYx7aBB.png", alt="Screenshot of the Idle Detection feedback filed on the WICG Idle Detection repo.", width="800", height="685" %}

 We filed [feedback](https://github.com/WICG/idle-detection/issues/36) on why the Idle Detection API wasn't solving the use case we had.
 All Project Fugu APIs are being developed in the open, so